FvorY/Portfolio/README.md

 # iWak Store
 iWak Store is a web and mobile application for buying and selling fish and fish-related needs, from food to medicine, providing features for ordering, purchasing, payment, and product, stock, and promo management for store managers.

-Developed in collaboration with the Javasolit team, the project involved cooperation between Android Developers using React Native and Backend Developers using the Laravel framework.
-My role in this project was as the Project Lead, serving as the liaison between the client and the team, conveying client requests and presenting ongoing progress.
+Developed in collaboration with the Javasolit team, the project involved cooperation between Android developers using React Native and backend developers using the Laravel framework.
+My role in this project was as the project lead, serving as the liaison between the client and the team, conveying client requests, and presenting ongoing progress.
 Additionally, I assisted in developing APIs necessary for the implementation of Android development.

 Repository Link Website: https://github.com/FvorY/iwak <br>
 Repository Link Android Mobile: https://github.com/izzudin26/iwak <br>